aws-samples/amazon-neptune-samples/examples/gremlin/collaborative-filtering/README.md

 ```

-Alternatively, you could load all of the files loading the entire directory
+Alternatively, you could load all of the files by loading the entire directory

 ```
 curl -X POST \